 Some large businesses may need to conduct minor recordkeeping activities to correctly reference the effective toxics criteria following this rulemaking.
 DEQ expects the economic impact to be minimal.

-DEQ anticipates these changes will very likely provide a benefit to large businesses subject to requirements based on toxics standards by clarifying which standards are effective and combining effective toxics criteria to protect aquatic life into one table (i.e. Table 30), rather than distributed among three tables (i.e. Table 20, Table 33A, and Table 33B).
+DEQ anticipates these changes will very likely provide a benefit to large businesses subject to requirements based on toxics criteria by clarifying which criteria are effective and combining effective aquatic life toxics criteria into one table (i.e. Table 30), rather than distributed among three tables (i.e. Table 20, Table 33A, and Table 33B).

 4. Impact on local government other than DEQ